SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

-To indicate that a function can propagate errors that are thrown inside of it to the scope where the function is called, you write the ``throws`` keyword in its declaration after its parameters.
+To indicate that a function can propagate errors that are thrown inside of it to the scope where the function is called, you write the ``throws`` keyword in the function's declaration after its parameters.
+A function marked with ``throws`` is called a :newTerm:`throwing function`.
 If the function specifies a return type, you write the ``throws`` keyword before the return arrow (``->``).

 .. note::

-    Functions that are not marked with ``throws`` cannot propagate errors;
+    Only throwing functions can propagate errors.
-    any errors thrown inside the function
-    must be handled inside the function.
+    Any errors thrown inside a nonthrowing function must be handled inside the function.

 .. testcode:: throwingFunctionDeclaration